Pluto

 These options won't provide the immediate alertness that caffeine delivers, but they also won't interfere with rest or create jittery feelings.

-Check the label for caffeine content explicitly.
-Some "natural energy" formulas sneak in guarana or yerba mate, which are just alternative caffeine sources.
+Check the label for caffeine content explicitly, because some "natural energy" formulas sneak in guarana or yerba mate, which are just alternative caffeine sources.

 If you're new to gummy supplements, starting with lower amounts helps you find what works for your body.